 Note: Despite Hatuvaara being a village, there is no place to eat, or to grab food or any accommodation that I could see – just an FYI!

 Where to Stay:

 I stayed in a very Finnish cabin in Kivivaara.
-It’s worth noting that Kivivaara, isn’t a proper village, but a road with a few houses along it.
+It’s worth noting that Kivivaara, isn’t a proper village, but a road with a few houses along with it.
 I stayed at the Inn Howling Wolf.
-It’s several kilometres down a very bumpy gravel road on Kivivaarantie 34.
+It’s several kilometers down a very bumpy gravel road on Kivivaarantie 34.
 Note: They don’t have a website.